greyfinch/getdev-bookstore-nodejs/README.md

 ### Usage

-Below are the different endpoints for the application can be imported into postman for testing

 ```
+import the file getDev_Book_Store.postman_collection into your postman for easy testing.
 ```